LukeShu/leaguer/docs/DesignDocument.md

+---
-Design Document
+title: Design Document
+author: [ Nathaniel Foy, Guntas Grewal, Tomer Kimia, Andrew Murrell, Luke Shumaker, Davis Webb ]
+---
-Version 1.0 – 2014.02.09
+Version 1.0 – 2014.02.10
 Created 2014.02.09

-Leaguer
-Nathaniel Foy
-Guntas Grewal
-Tomer Kimia
-Andrew Murell
-Luke Shumaker
-Davis Webb

-1. Contents
-1Purpose	3
-2Non-Functional Requirements	3
-3Design Outlines	3
-3.1Design Decisions and Components	3
-3.2Component Interaction	3
-4Design Issues	3
-4.1Scoring Algorithm	3
-4.2Offline Data Management	3
-4.3Fetching Data from Games	3
-5Design Details	4
-5.1Class Descriptions and Interactions	4
-5.2UML Diagram of Classes	4

 1 Purpose
 This document describes all components of the Leaguer Tournament management system.
 Leaguer is a software to be installed and run on a server.
 TODO.
 ANDREW COMPLETE THIS.